 - On dedicated servers and with that traffic number, at least 8 GB of ram will help a lot

 - It should handle traffic spikes well

 Our themes include a special section called System Status.
-Here you can check if the server and wordpress parameters are properly set for optimal performance.
-In this guide we will cover how those parameters can be set.
+Here you can check if the server and WordPress parameters are properly set for optimal performance.
+In this guide with requirements for Newspaper, we will cover how those parameters can be set.

 1) Edit php.ini and search for the following lines:

 2) Remove the ; sign that appears at the beginning of each line